Understanding the cardiac scoring test

 How does cardiac scoring work?

 During the cardiac scoring procedure, the patient is asked to lie on the table of the CT scanner.
 This tabletop moves the patient’s body through the CT scanner’s gantry which houses an x-ray tube and detectors.
 The tube rotates around the patient as x-rays pass through the body to the detectors, where thousands of x-ray measurements are recorded.
 Next, the computer processes this information and displays the corresponding images on a computer screen.
 This imaging technique avoids any overlap of organs or tissues.
 CT stands for computed tomography, a process by which a digital picture is made by a computer after low-dose x-rays record a slice or cross section of the body.
 A CT scanner is a diagnostic tool which, for cardiac scoring, allows visualization of the heart and its internal structures.
-The word "slice" is often used to explain the images taken of patient anatomy because they are similar to a single slice of bread taken from a whole loaf.
+The word slice is often used to explain the images taken of patient anatomy because they are similar to a single slice of bread taken from a whole loaf.

 Our multislice scanners can capture these images of the heart during a single breath-hold, which means less stress and discomfort for the patient and a faster examination time.
-The cardiac scoring procedure takes only five minutes because the BrightSpeed Plus CT scanner can take eight thin slices of the heart per second.
+The cardiac scoring procedure takes only 15 minutes because the BrightSpeed Plus CT scanner can take eight thin slices of the heart per second.
 This high scanning speed allows for clearer, sharper images with fewer artifacts (false images due to blurring) caused by movement of the body.

 What does a cardiac score mean?